 Ṣiv Watkins, Ph.D

 I’m an environmental microbiologist (that’s what my Ph.D is in) and I specialize in examining the activities of microorganisms I am able to find in soils, freshwater and wastewater.
 Since 2003 I’ve worked in industry, commercial applications and academic research and faculty positions.
-I’m a co-owner and founder of a biotech business which works to support the health of medicinal plants.
-I’m currently based in San Francisco CA, where my business is located, and Albuquerque NM, where I make my home with 2.75 feline people and where I have the privilege of learning from and taking care of many horses.
+I’m a co-founder of a biotech business which aims to support the health of medicinal plants.
+I’m based in Albuquerque NM, where I make my home with two feline people and one horse.

 I have had a lifelong fascination with microbiology and microbes, and the further I progress in my studies the more I realize the way I relate to the smalls is….complicated.
 And enriching.
 This website, my project, is designed to explore how, either knowingly or unknowingly, my narrative as a human being can connect with my narrative as a scientist.